Fifteenth (interval)

 In music, a fifteenth or double octave, abbreviated 15^{ma}, is the interval between one musical note and another with one-quarter the wavelength or quadruple the frequency.
 It has also been referred to as the bisdiapason.
 The fourth harmonic, it is two octaves.
+For instance, the interval between C_{4} and C_{6} (in scientific pitch notation) is a fifteenth.

 It is referred to as a fifteenth because, in the diatonic scale, there are 15 notes between them if one counts both ends (as is customary).
 Two octaves (based on the Italian word for eighth) do not make a sixteenth, but a fifteenth.
 In other contexts, the term two octaves is likely to be used.